-LPPC members seek out and utilize financial tools that allow them to provide electricity, fuel and supplies that keep energy prices at stable, customer-friendly levels.
+Tax-exempt municipal bonds allow LPPC members to provide electricity, fuel and supplies that keep energy prices stable for their consumers.

 Principle: RESTORE/ENHANCE ELEMENTS OF TAX-